 Why Do I Need ngTLDs?

 There are plenty of reasons to have an arsenal of ngTLDs at your disposal.
 You may be interested in protecting your trademark from all angles.
 Or perhaps your company is trying to break into new, international markets.
-You may even just want to boost visibility (multiple domains mean multiple chances for exposure) or launch a new product that requires a bit of extra web space.
+You may even just want to boost visibility (the more domains you have, the greater your chances for exposure) or launch a new product that requires a bit of extra web space.

 Whatever your motivation, it’s important to weigh the pros and cons of adding new gTLDs to the mix.
 Every domain requires time, maintenance and money, so you’ll want to find out how you can make your ngTLD strategy work smart, not hard.